6 Vet-Approved Nose Work Games for Dogs You Can Play Today

 If you have a bunch of boxes lying around, this nose work game is an excellent one to play.
 You’ll need a handful of boxes (preferably cardboard, though any kind of box will work as long as it isn’t see-through).

 Once your dog has accomplished finding the treat this way several times, you can make the game more difficult by closing the boxes or placing something on top of them to act as lids.
-Then, when your pet finds the correct box, you can give it the treat.
+Then, when your pet finds the correct box, you can give them the treat.

 4. Guess Which Hand